filipenanclarez/AnkiStreak/README.md

 **Streak Freezes**
   - Automatically used on a day you forget to review
-  -  Earn a new freeze for every 1,000 cards you review
+  -  Earn a new freeze for every 5 days reviewed

 **Animations**